 Diploma in Languages

-The Diploma in Languages (DipLang) is made up of a minimum total of 120 points, with at least 75 points for courses above 100-level, chosen from Bachelor of Arts language subjects:
+The Diploma in Languages (DipLang) is made up of a minimum total of 120 points of courses, with at least 75 points above 100-level, chosen from Bachelor of Arts language subjects:

 - At least 60 points must be in language courses above 100-level.

-Credit can be transferred to the Bachelor of Arts (and some other degrees) provided you have not graduated with the diploma.
+Credit can be transferred to the Bachelor of Arts (and some other degrees) provided you have not already graduated with the Diploma.

 DipLang courses can be selected from a variety of language and non-language courses examining culture.

 The Diploma requires 120 points of courses in total, with at least 75 points above 100-level.
 60 points must be in language studies above 100-level, and up to 30 points can be from non-language studies, such as in culture or history (if studying one language only).